styled-system/styled-system/README.md

 It's recommended to add objects and array scales to your theme to ensure consistent, constraint-based values are used throughout your app.
 All theme values are optional, so use your own discretion when creating a theme.
-See the [Default Theme](#default-theme) section for a reference for fallback values.
+See the [Default Theme](#default-theme) section for a reference to the default fallback values.

 ```js
 // theme.js